w7978708wen/Supply-Chain-Repository/README.md

 If a cell under the "Discontinue" column contains the text "Yes", then make the cell have red highlight and red text.
 If a cell under the "Discontinue" column contains the text "No", then make the cell have green highlight and green text.

+<H2>Sheet 2.Re-Order Point & VLOOKUP</H2>

+<h3>Objective:</h3>
+The objective is to determine whether each SKU/item needs to be re-ordered based on the current stock count.
+The XLOOKUP function efficiently matching each SKU with its corresponding current inventory count, making XLOOKUP a great tool in supply chain management.

+The spreadsheet is designed to update automatically (in terms of whether a SKU/item needs to be re-ordered) when values like number of units sold and re-order point change.

+<h3>Key insight:</h3>

+There are currently 6 items that need to be re-ordered, because the current stock on hand is less than the re-order point: SKU22769, SKU45456, and so on...

+<h3>Methodology:</h3>
+Given the beginning stock, amounts sold, re-order point of each SKU/item, I used several Excel functions to create additional calculated columns.

+<h4>Left table:</h4>

+<h4>Current Stock On Hand column:</h4>
+Current Stock On Hand = Beginning Stock  Sales/Consumed

+<h4>RE-ORDER column:</h4>

+<code>=IF(E2>=D2,"No", "Yes")</code>

+I used a IF function, such that if the current stock on hand is greater than or equal to the re-order point, then assign the cell value is "No".
+Otherwise, assign the cell value as "Yes".

+<h4>Right table:</h4>

+<h4>Current Stock On Hand column:</h4>

+Syntax:
+<code>=xlookup(lookup_value, lookup_array, return_array,[if_not_found],[match_mode],[search_mode])</code>

+I typed:
+<code>=XLOOKUP(I4,A:A,E:E,"SKU Not Found",0)</code>

+The lookup_value is what you would type in the SKU input cell (cell I4)

+Select match_mode = 0, which means to return exact match